 If you’re rejected for an unsecured credit card, try calling the credit card company’s reconsideration line.
 This number is usually printed on the rejection letter the bank sends you 7 to 10 days after it makes its lending decision.
 Ask the customer service representative why you were denied and if you can work with them to reconsider the bank’s decision.

 Consider applying for a secured credit card if you don’t have one already.
 Secured credit cards require a cash deposit upfront that acts as the credit line for the card.
-Lenders are more likely to approve someone with bad or no credit for a secured card because they can apply the collateral to the card’s balance if you miss a payment.
+While these tend to have smaller credit limits or unfavorable fees, lenders are more likely to approve someone with bad or no credit for a secured card because they can apply the collateral to the card’s balance if you miss a payment.

 Secured credit cards act similarly to an unsecured card on your credit report, as long as the lender reports to all three credit bureaus, so make sure to keep up on your payments.
 Keep in mind that late payments will still hurt your score even if your cash collateral is used to cover a missed payment.
 Check out our guide to secured credit cards for more information.